SAFEHR-data/FlowEHR/README.md

 3. Run `make all`

-    To bootstrap Terraform, and deploy all infrastructure, and any configured pipelines and apps, run:
+    To deploy all infrastructure, and any configured pipelines and apps, run:

     ```bash
     make all